How to Install WordPress: The Quickest and Easiest Methods

-- Access the WordPress installation wizard by entering “localhost:8888” in a browser.
+To access the WordPress installation wizard, start by entering http://localhost in your web browser.

-- When prompted for the database and user connection details, enter your Database Name.
-Then, fill in root as the Username and Password.
-Click Submit to continue the rest of the steps as before.
+- When prompted for database and user connection details, enter your Database Name.
+Then, choose root as the Username and Password.
+Click Submit to continue.

 Installing WordPress on Windows Using WampServer

-To install WordPress locally on Windows, we will utilize WampServer instead.
-The name is short for Windows, Apache, MySQL, PHP.
-Here’s how to set it up:
+To install WordPress on Windows, we will utilize WampServer.
+Here is how to set up WAMP (Windows, Apache, MySQL, PHP):

 Installing WampServer and Creating a Database

-- Access WampServer from the taskbar and launch phpMyadmin.
+- Access WampServer from your taskbar and launch phpMyadmin.
 Make sure to wait until the WampServer icon is green to do this step.

-- In the login screen, enter root as the username.
-Leave the password blank.
+- In your login screen, enter root as Username.
+Leave the Password blank and click the Go button.

 Performing the WordPress Install

-Once the preparation is all taken care of, you can proceed to install WordPress by following these steps:
+Once the preparations are all taken care of, proceed to install WordPress by following these steps:

-- Choose the language and fill in the database details when required.
-Again, use root as the username, but this time, leave the password field empty.
+- Choose the Language and fill in the database details.
+Use root again as your Username and leave the Password field empty this time.

-Then, make sure to complete the remaining setup steps, and you’ll have WordPress available on your local Windows machine in no time.
+- Make sure to complete the remaining setup steps.
+WordPress will be installed on your Windows computer in a few minutes.